willstudy/iotex-docs/docs/open-testnet.md

 The IoTeX Testnet is now fully open for community and developers!
 Join our Testnet as a full node and use our SDK to interact with IoTeX blockchain.

+This is the phase I of the Open Testnet launch, which focuses on running a full node.
+The following guide covers that in 3 parts:

+1. Set up full node
+2. Run the full node
+3. Explore the full node

+p.s.
 We are working on functionality that will allow you to join as a delegate and participate in generating blocks on the IoTeX Testnet Blockchain.
+That will be launched in phase II in near future.

-# Set up full node
+# Set up the full node
 Our complete software is packaged in the form of a docker image plus a config file for the convenience of set-up and deployment.
 You can easily set up and run a full node in 3 steps.

 First, install docker and download our docker image.
 Second, download the config file and adjust certain networking settings.
 And finally, run the full node in one command!